How to Wash Your Hands

 Research shows that washing your hands for about 15 to 30 seconds removes more germs than washing them for shorter periods of time.
 The CDC and other health organizations recommend a minimum of 20 seconds.

 To make sure you hit the 20-second mark, count to 20 as you’re washing or sing “Happy Birthday” twice.
-Other songs may also fit the bill; social media is lit up with options, including the choruses of “Africa” by Toto, Taylor Swift’s “Shake It Off” and “Sweet Caroline” by Neil Diamond.
+Other songs can also fit the bill.
+Depending on your taste, you can belt out the choruses of “Since U Been Gone" by Kelly Clarkson, "No Scrubs” by TLC, or “Sweet Caroline” by Neil Diamond.

-DON’T forget to scrub in between your fingers and underneath your nails
+Don't forget to scrub between fingers and under nails

-Thoroughly rinsing soap off under a tap will minimize skin irritation caused by soap residue.
+Thoroughly rinsing soap from your hands under a tap will minimize skin irritation caused by soap residue.
 It can also reduce the odds of your hands becoming re-contaminated, which may happen if you rinse in previously contaminated still water.

 Constant handwashing can lead to dry, cracked skin.
 To prevent this, while your hands are still damp, moisturize with fragrance- and dye-free ointment or creams that contain mineral oil or petrolatum.
 Don’t forget fingertips.
 Use petroleum jelly on your hands before bed if they are severely dry.

-DO know when it’s OK to use hand sanitizer
+Do know when it’s okay to use hand sanitizer

 Hand sanitizers are recommended if you don’t have access to soap and water.
-Always choose a product that contains at least 60 percent alcohol, and don’t skimp on the amount you pump.
-Rub the sanitizer on both sides of your hands and in between your fingers for 20 seconds or until your hands are dry.
+Always choose a product that contains at least 60 percent alcohol and don’t skimp on the amount you pump.
+Rub the sanitizer on both sides of your hands and in between your fingers and on your fingertips for 20 seconds or until your hands are dry.

 Remind them frequently about how and when they should be washing their hands.
-Most of all, make sure you’re setting a good example—it’s more important than ever.
+Most of all, make sure you’re setting a good example—it’s a life skill that will come in handy for years to come.

 Article sources open article sources